Dynamic Workload Scaling

 Ethernet Extensions and Multi-Chassis EtherChannel ( MEC )

 Previously, LAG could only terminate on one physical switch.
-Both VSS-MEC and vPC are port-channeling concepts extending link aggregation to two separate physical switches.
+VSS-MEC and vPC are port-channeling concepts extending link aggregation to two separate physical switches.
 This allows for creating L2 typologies based on link aggregation, eliminating the dependency on STP, thus enabling you to scale available Layer 2 bandwidth by bonding the physical links.

 Because vPC and VSS create a single connection from an STP perspective, disjoint STP instances can be deployed in each data center.
 Such isolation can be achieved with BPDU Filtering on the DCI links or Multiple Spanning Tree ( MST ) regions on each site.